 This position is for a minimum of 6 months.
 CIWY will provide you with breakfast, lunch and accommodation.
 CIWY asks that any future publications that should arise from your work here include a reference to the organisation.

 Candidate should have a strong interest in birds, in their behaviour and their well-being.
-Candidate should also have at least medium English and Spanish speaking, reading and writing abilities.
+Candidate should also have at least medium English or Spanish speaking, reading and writing abilities and the willingness to learn both languages.

 Please apply via email to email@example.com